jameschensmith/bible-passage-reference-parser/js/eu/Readme.md

 // Matt.1.2,Matt.1.4
 ```

-This readme file exists to ease the transition for those of you looking for these files.
-This readme will go away in time to reduce code clutter.
+This README file exists to ease the transition for those of you looking for these files.
+This README will go away in time to reduce code clutter.